aifimmunology/SPARROW/README.md

 # Overview of SPARROW
-SPARROW is a two part sequential algorithm for single cell resolution spatial transcriptomics data, requiring the sole input of an arrow/parquet file containing gene expression and spatial localisation arrays.
-It infers cell types and identifies microenvironment zones representing distinct cell neighborhood types in a unified framework, with superior performance compared to state-of-the-art methods.
+SPARROW is a computational framework that performs integrative cell type inference and microenvironment zone delineation with superior performance compared to state-of-the-art methods and is capable of predicting microenvironment zones for cells lacking spatial context such as those in scRNA-seq.
+It requires the sole input of an arrow/parquet file containing gene expression and spatial localisation arrays.
+The manuscript describing the design and adantages of SPARROW can be found here:

 Below is the overarching logic flow of this repo.
 ![alt text](https://github.com/peiyaozhao617/SPARROW/blob/main/doc/architecture.png)